 O2 practices an interdisciplinary approach where landscape architects, planners, urban designers and environmental scientists work together, from initial concept to final construction detailing.

 President + CEO

 DDES, MLA, FCSLA

-Douglas Olson holds a Doctor of Design degree from Harvard University and a Master of Landscape Architecture degree from the University of Manitoba.
-A landscape architect and regional planner with over 25 years experience, Douglas specializes in spatially explicit land use planning and design.
-He has served as an instructor at the Harvard University Graduate School of Design and is an Adjunct Professor in the Faculty of Environmental Design at the University of Calgary.
+Douglas holds a Doctor of Design from Harvard University focusing on broad-scale landscapes, a Master of Landscape Architecture from the University of Manitoba and a diploma in Forest Technology.
+He has served as an instructor at the Harvard University Graduate School of Design and is an adjunct professor in the Faculty of Environmental Design at the University of Calgary.
 He is a member of the Canadian and American Societies of Landscape Architects and the International Association of Landscape Ecology.
 Douglas is also a founding board member and chairman of the SAFE Design Council, a not-for-profit aimed at decreasing the risk of crime through informed design.

 Trevor holds a Master of Business Administration from the Richard Ivey School of Business, University of Western Ontario, a Graduate Diploma in International Management from Capilano University and a Bachelor of Arts from the University of Victoria.